 In 1907, Leo J. Devlin obtained his architecture license but continued to work in partnership with his brother.
 After the 1906 Earthquake, they established their office in the Pacific Building on Market Street.
 The year that the Dunham, Carrigan & Hayden Building was constructed, Leo J. Devlin still worked in partnership with Charles Devlin, but his name on the original building permit indicates that he was the architect of record for the project.
-He was likely hired for the project because he was married to property-owner John G. Rapp's sister; he was hired by Rapp for at least one other unassociated project as well.5
+He was likely hired for the project because he was married to property-owner John G. Rapp's sister; he was hired by Rapp for at least one other unassociated project as well.

 Charles J.I.
 Devlin died in 1928, and Leo J. Devlin appears to have taken over the practice as lead architect.
 The same year, he designed one of his most lauded projects; St. Vincent de Paul Church in Petaluma.
-The Spanish Romanesque style church features one of the largest collections of stained glass windows in California, which were made in Munich, and a pair of 96-foot towers with polychrome tile roofs topped by bronze crosses.6 According to issues of Building & Engineering News dated 1915 to 1932 and other sources (as noted), Devlin's major works also include numerous apartment buildings, commercial and mixed-use buildings, a few residences, and the following7:
+The Spanish Romanesque style church features one of the largest collections of stained glass windows in California, which were made in Munich, and a pair of 96-foot towers with polychrome tile roofs topped by bronze crosses.
+According to issues of Building & Engineering News dated 1915 to 1932 and other sources (as noted), Devlin's major works also include numerous apartment buildings, commercial and mixed-use buildings, a few residences, and the following:

-- John Rapp & Son bottling plant at Bryant and Alameda streets (1910, demolished) - The Barbara Apartments designed for Kronenberg Realty at Franklin and McAllister streets (1911, contributor to the Article 10 Civic Center Historic District)8 - St. Charles Church at 18th and South Van Ness (1915) - St. Joseph's Hospital, 355 Buena Vista, NRHP listed (1916) - Parish of St. Agnes School, Ashbury near Frederick (1918) - Store and lofts, California and Front (1919) - Multiple concrete buildings at St. Patrick's Seminary, Los Altos, California (1920) - Knights of Columbus Lodge, Vallejo, California (1920) - A hotel in Hollister in collaboration with Wycoff & White (1921) - Parochial residence for Archbishop, Santa Rosa, California (1921) - College of St. Joseph dormitory and senior wing, Mountain View, California (1922-23) - Stable and poultry pens for Little Sisters of the Poor, Oakland, California (1922/1924) - Restaurant and lofts, at Ellis and Powell (1922 - Laundry and new hospital building for St. Elizabeth's Infant Shelter, at Van Ness and Filbert (1923/1926) - Residence for Archbishop in Rodeo, California (1923) - Parochial school and convent in San Anselmo, California (1924) - Knights of Columbus Lodge and office building in San Jose, California (1926, local landmark).9 - St. Agnes Church at Masonic and Page (1926) - El Retiro San Inigo retreat for Archbishop, Los Altos, California (1927)
+- John Rapp & Son bottling plant at Bryant and Alameda streets (1910, demolished) - The Barbara Apartments designed for Kronenberg Realty at Franklin and McAllister streets (1911, contributor to the Article 10 Civic Center Historic District) - St. Charles Church at 18th and South Van Ness (1915) - St. Joseph's Hospital, 355 Buena Vista, NRHP listed (1916) - Parish of St. Agnes School, Ashbury near Frederick (1918) - Store and lofts, California and Front (1919) - Multiple concrete buildings at St. Patrick's Seminary, Los Altos, California (1920) - Knights of Columbus Lodge, Vallejo, California (1920) - A hotel in Hollister in collaboration with Wycoff & White (1921) - Parochial residence for Archbishop, Santa Rosa, California (1921) - College of St. Joseph dormitory and senior wing, Mountain View, California (1922-23) - Stable and poultry pens for Little Sisters of the Poor, Oakland, California (1922/1924) - Restaurant and lofts, at Ellis and Powell (1922 - Laundry and new hospital building for St. Elizabeth's Infant Shelter, at Van Ness and Filbert (1923/1926)